If you’ve been in a car wreck, you might have heard about a letter of protection—but what does this document do, and how do you use it?

 If You or a Loved One Have Been Injured in a Car Wreck in Texas, Call Auto Accident Attorney Joe Stephens Now

-If you’ve been injured by the negligence of another, you could hire any car accident law firm, or you can hire a Houston lawyer that focuses on automobile accident cases.
+If you’ve been injured by the negligence of another, you could hire any car accident law firm, or you can hire a West Houston lawyer that focuses on automobile accident cases.
 Joe Stephens has been defending injury victims in Texas for over 3 decades from negligent individuals, companies, and greedy insurance companies.
 As a top rated car accident lawyer in Katy, Joe handles all cases personally, and his staff is always available to answer questions.

 At the Stephens Law Firm, we sympathize greatly with those injured in an automobile accident who don’t have the means to pay for medical care.
 That’s why we’re determined to help these individuals in any way we can, including by offering letters of protection and legal representation.
 Call us today to speak to a representative about your case.